ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 *Lab Sessions* You will work closely in groups to experiment with class concepts and delve deeper into the material.
 You must attend the lab session in which you are enrolled.
+You will complete a lab report in each <a href="#Labs">lab session</a>; your Lab TA will grade  this report and give you feedback.

 <table class="table table-striped">
 <thead>